claucia/claucia/README.md

 ## Here's a little bit about me

 🗣 &nbsp; How to pronouce my name: /ˈklaʊsɪə/.
-🔭 &nbsp; I’m currently working on acquire tech skills with the aim of a career change.
-🌱 &nbsp; I’m currently learning JavaScript, looking forward to work as a `Frontend Web Developer`.
+🔭 &nbsp; I’m currently working on the pathway to become a `Frontend Web Developer`.
-🌱 &nbsp; I’m also learning `Digital Marketing`.
+🌱 &nbsp; I’m currently learning `JavaScript`, and `Digital Marketing`.
 👩🏼‍🎨 &nbsp; I also have great interest in `Photography` and `Graphic Design`.
 🎯 &nbsp; In the near future, I plan to learn React.
 📫 &nbsp; How to reach me: [LinkedIn][linkedin]